 Weddings and events

 Once through the stately Feldwick Gates, the main entrance to the park off Gala Street, the rest of the world is shut out and relaxation is the key.
 The wide expansive path goes through a stunning walkway of English Beech and Silver Birch trees.
-Known as Coronation Avenue, it is the axis from which all parts of the park can be found and history and nature merge along the way.
+Known as Coronation Avenue, it is the axis from which all parts of the park can be found and history and nature merge along the way (click the image for a larger version).
 The avenue goes past the Band Rotunda, the central focal point of the park and then carries on to Herbert Street.

 Queens Park is a popular venue for weddings and other events and musical and theatrical performances often feature in the park; bookings are essential.